No One-Size-Fits-All Neurons: Task-based Neurons for Artificial Neural Networks: Introduction

 \textit{Can we design different neurons for different tasks (task-based neurons)?} Computationally, the philosophy of task-based architectures and task-based neurons is quite distinct.
-The former is “one-for-all”, which implicitly assumes that stacking a universal and basic type of neurons into different structures can solve a wide class of complicated nonlinear problems.
+The former is “one-for-all”, aligning with the scaling law \cite{bahri2024explaining}, which implicitly assumes that stacking a universal and basic type of neurons into different structures can solve a wide class of complicated nonlinear problems.
 This philosophy is well underpinned by the universal approximation theorem \cite{hornik1990universal}.
 The latter is “one-for-one", which assumes that there are no one-size-fits-all neuron types, and it is better to solve a specific problem by prototyping customized neurons.
 Because task-based neurons are imparted with the implicit bias for the task, the network of task-based neurons can integrate the task-driven forces of all these neurons, which given the same structure should exhibit stronger performance than the network of generic neurons.
-The key difference between task-based neurons and preset neurons is that the mathematical expression in the task-based neurons is adaptive according to the preference of the task, while in the preset neurons, the mathematical expression is preset.
+The key difference between task-based and generic neurons is that the mathematical expression in the task-based neurons is adaptive according to the preference of the task, while in the generic neurons, the mathematical expression is preset.